Welcome to

 The Rose F. Kennedy University Center for Excellence in Developmental Disabilities (UCEDD)

 The Rose F. Kennedy UCEDD is dedicated to improving the lives of those with developmental disabilities.
 Along with offering direct services and providing interdisciplinary training, the UCEDD’s research focuses on creating, implementing and evaluating family-oriented strategies.
-By sharing this applied research openly with aligned agencies, Einstein’s UCEDD aims to enhance access to cutting-edge care for underserved communities.
+By sharing this applied research openly with aligned agencies, Einstein’s UCEDD aims to enhance access to cutting-edge care.

 Meet Sophie Molhom, director for research at CERC